 Chicago Machine is an ultimate frisbee team that competes in the USAU Men's Club Division.
-Machine has appeared at the USAU Club Championships 14 times since its inception in 2001, including eleven consecutive trips from 2006 to the present.
+Machine has appeared at the USAU Club Championships 15 times since its inception in 2001, including twelve consecutive trips from 2006 to the present.

 2015 marked Machine's highest finish at the USAU Club Championships, making semi-finals and finishing 3rd overall.
 Machine has finished first in the Men's Nationals Team Spirit Award three times since 2010.
 In qualifying for Nationals in 2019, Machine has finished first in the Great Lakes Regional Championships every year but once since its inception in 2012.

-Coached by Andy Neilsen, and captained by Kevin Kelly, Walden Nelson, and AJ Nelson in 2017, Machine is looking to win its first ever National title as the club championships return to Sarasota, FL.
+Coached by Andy Neilsen, and captained by Kevin Kelly, Walden Nelson, Pawel Janas, and AJ Nelson in 2018, Machine is looking to win its first ever National title as the club championships move to San Diego, CA.

 Machine traditionally practices Saturday and Sunday mornings at Washington Park in Chicago, and trains two nights a week in smaller pods at various locations around the city.
-In 2017, as part of the Triple Crown Tour, Machine will attend the Pro-Elite Challenge (Aurora, CO), the US Open (Blaine, MN), the Elite-Select Challenge (Appleton, WI), and the Pro-Flight Finale (Seattle, WA) prior to the start of the USAU club series.
+In 2018, as part of the Triple Crown Tour, Machine will attend the Pro-Elite Challenge (Aurora, CO), the US Open (Blaine, MN), the Elite-Select Challenge (Columbus, OH), and a third tournament to determined prior to the start of the USAU club series.

 ABOUT THE SPORT OF ULTIMATE